Providence Gold Mines Inc. (PHD.V) (CVE:PHD) Shares Gap Down to $0.13

-Providence Gold Mines Inc. (PHD.V) (CVE:PHD) shares gapped down prior to trading on Tuesday .
+Providence Gold Mines Inc. (PHD.V) (CVE:PHD)’s share price gapped down prior to trading on Tuesday .
 The stock had previously closed at $0.13, but opened at $0.11.
-Providence Gold Mines Inc. (PHD.V) shares last traded at $0.12, with a volume of 97,000 shares changing hands.
+Providence Gold Mines Inc. (PHD.V) shares last traded at $0.12, with a volume of 97,000 shares traded.

 Providence Gold Mines Inc. (PHD.V) Company Profile (CVE:PHD)